popolonfr/Flash-ROM-SCC-Cartridge/README.md

 | **Kon_DAC_Ctrl** ²   |   w  |    98FBh    |     |     |     |   D |     |     |     |     |
 | **DAC_Output** ²     |   w  |    98FCh    |  d7 |  d6 |  d5 |  d4 |  d3 |  d2 |  d1 |  d0 |
 ###### (1) The Konami DAC mode must be selected.
 (2) Segment 3Fh in page 9000h must be selected.

+### Offset

+The **Offset** is a register used to **indicate** the **starting point** in flash memory for the Mapper registers.
+Its step size is 8KB.
+Thus, when the Offset is 0, the Mapper registers will start at address 0000h of the flash memory, but when it is 1, the Mapper registers will start at address 2000h of the flash memory.

+It immediately affects all the mapper's registers by summing them, and if you assign a value that exceeds the size of the flash memory, the pointer will loop back to the beginning of the memory.

+This register is only useful for ROM collections because it allows you to specify the ROM's position in memory and will map the mapper's registers to the first segment of the ROM.

+The number of SCC Mapper segments usable by the Rom will remain 256 and will not be suitable for large Roms that need more than 256 segments; in this case, it will be necessary to use the 16-bit register mode of the Mapper from the developer version of the cartridge.